konturio/disaster-ninja-fe/src/features/layers_panel/readme.md

 ## Layers Panel

-This feature adds layers panel UI with layers tree.
+This feature adds layers panel UI with layers tree, generated from layers that was added to layers registry.
 Currently it's used as part of combined LayersAndLegends panel, rendered inside [FullAndShortStatesPanelWidget](/src/widgets/FullAndShortStatesPanelWidget/index.tsx) container in fullState.

 ### Feature Flag